-North Carolina Workers Compensation Lawyer Explains Your Rights
+Goldsboro Workers’ Compensation Lawyer Explains Your Rights

-Many people who suffer job-related injuries or illnesses collect workers compensation benefits for their medical expenses, lost wages and other costs.
+Many people who suffer job-related injuries or illnesses collect workers’ compensation benefits for their medical expenses, lost wages and other costs.
 Additionally, families who have lost a loved one to a workplace accident can receive death benefits through this system.
-However, although you may be entitled to workers comp benefits, it can be difficult to get a fair settlement.
+However, although you may be entitled to workers’ comp benefits, it can be difficult to get a fair settlement.
 Your employer and the insurance company may try to downplay the severity and impact of your injuries.
-In some cases, you may even receive a workers compensation claim denial.
-Therefore, to ensure you receive the benefits you deserve, you should always consult a North Carolina workers compensation lawyer.
+In some cases, you may even receive a workers’ compensation claim denial.
+Therefore, to ensure you receive the benefits you deserve, you should always consult a North Carolina workers’ compensation lawyer.

-Our North Carolina State Bar Certified Specialists in Workers Compensation Law
+Our North Carolina State Bar Certified Specialists in Workers’ Compensation Law

-As advocates for injured workers, we know the workers compensation system well.
-Attorneys Chris Brantley and Adam Smith are North Carolina State Bar Certified Specialists in Workers Compensation Law.
+As advocates for injured workers, we know the workers’ compensation system well.
+Attorneys Chris Brantley and Adam Smith are North Carolina State Bar Certified Specialists in Workers’ Compensation Law.
 That designation is reserved for lawyers with demonstrated knowledge, experience, and achievement in their field.
-Chris Brantley and Adam Smith have had substantial experience in handling workers comp appeals.
+Chris Brantley and Adam Smith have had substantial experience in handling workers’ comp appeals.
 They also met education requirements, had their competence and qualifications verified by other lawyers, and passed a challenging exam to achieve this distinction.

 Important Workplace Accident Resources

-What Is Workers Compensation?
+What Is Workers’ Compensation?

-Although this can be difficult to define, you may be able to file for workers comp for an injury that occurs while you are on the clock, on a break or just on your employer’s premises.
+Although this can be difficult to define, you may be able to file for workers comp’ for an injury that occurs while you are on the clock, on a break or just on your employer’s premises.
 Coverage may also include injuries that occur on work trips and sales calls.

-North Carolina workers compensation laws do not require injured employees to work with a lawyer in order to file a workers comp claim.
+North Carolina workers’ compensation laws do not require injured employees to work with a lawyer in order to file a workers’ comp claim.
 However, you do have the right to hire an attorney to stand up for you and offer legal advice.
 In many cases, working with a lawyer is the best way to make sure you get every dollar you deserve.
 After all, your employer or your employer’s insurance company may hire a team of lawyers to fight your claim.
 At the very least, your employer may try to limit the amount of money you receive.

 You deserve the same level of legal expertise on your side.
-Our workers compensation attorneys can help you fight for your right to a fair recovery.
-In some cases, you may even recover compensatory damages in addition to what is paid through the workers comp system.
-Although workers comp laws usually prohibit you from filing quit against your employer, you may be able to file a third party claim if another person or company other than the employer is liable for your injuries.
+Our workers’ compensation attorneys can help you fight for your right to a fair recovery.
+In some cases, you may even recover compensatory damages in addition to what is paid through the workers’ comp system.
+Although workers’ comp laws usually prohibit you from filing quit against your employer, you may be able to file a third-party claim if another person or company other than the employer is liable for your injuries.
 In the event you recover from the third party, the Work Comp insurance company may have a claim for reimbursement of amounts it paid on your claim.
-This can be complicated but this is something that our State Bar Certified Specialists in Workers Comp can handle for you.
+This can be complicated but this is something that our State Bar Certified Specialists in Workers’ Comp can handle for you.

 What Are Common Workplace Accidents in North Carolina?

 Workplace accidents take many forms and can occur in any industry.
 Some workplaces, such as construction sites, contain obvious dangers; even routine day-to-day tasks may carry a chance of serious injury if employers are negligent.
 However, workplace accidents also take place in settings that you might never expect to be dangerous.
 These may include hospitals and nursing homes.
-Also, traffic collisions account for many workplace accidents; workers comp generally covers vehicle crashes that involve employees who are on the road as part of their work duties.
+Also, traffic collisions account for many workplace accidents; workers’ comp generally covers vehicle crashes that involve employees who are on the road as part of their work duties.